An Overview of Diffusion Models

 From discrete perspective to continuous perspective

 Diffusion models originally operate in discrete time, with a fixed number of timesteps $t=1,2,\dots,T$, as $T \to \infty$, time becomes a continuous variable $t \in [0,1]$.
-From this point of view, song et al 5 present a stochastic differential equation (SDE) to unify the existing discrete diffusion models.
+From this point of view, Song et al. 5 present a stochastic differential equation (SDE) to unify the existing discrete diffusion models.

-Briefly speaking, the discrete noise schedule defined in formula $\ref{eq:1}$ can be
+Briefly speaking, the discrete noise schedule defined in formula $\ref{eq:1}$ can be formalized as

 \[dx_t=f(t)x_tdt + g(t)dw_t\label{eq:4}\]